htcondor/htcondor/docs/man-pages/condor_submit.rst

     asks HTCondor to find all available machines with more than 60 megabytes of memory and give to the job the machine with the most amount of memory.
-The HTCondor User’s Manual contains complete information on the syntax and available attributes that can be used in the ClassAd expression.
+The HTCondor User's Manual contains complete information on the syntax and available attributes that can be used in the ClassAd expression.
     :index:`request_cpus<single: request_cpus; submit commands>`